Smith v. Cain

 Smith v.
-Cain, 565 U.S. 73, 132 S. Ct.
-627 (2012), is a United States Supreme Court decision clarifying the Brady v.
-Maryland standard for criminal discovery.
-Joshua Dressler has called Smith v.
-Cain the "most recent pronouncement on the discovery issue."
+Cain, 565 U.S. 73 (2012), is a United States Supreme Court decision in which the court held that a witness's statements are "plainly material" under Brady v.
+Maryland when they are the only evidence linking the defendant to the crime.
+Therefore, the prosecution was required to turn over the information during discovery.

 Facts

 The defendant, Juan Smith, was convicted of murdering five people during an armed robbery based upon the testimony of a single witness.
 Smith appealed the verdict because the prosecution failed to disclose statements made by that witness to an investigator prior to trial that the witness: